tjk113/mupen64-rr-lua/README.md

 This version includes <a href="https://imgur.com/a/SA2CgEB" target="_blank">new Features such as: AVISplit, Reset recording, WiiVC and Backwards Compatibility</a> options all in one.

-[comment]: <> (Thanks a lot markdown for not having open in new feature guess i need html for this smh)
+[comment]: <> ("Thanks a lot markdown for not having open in new feature guess i need html for this smh")
+[comment]: <> ("Update: not even this works...
+This is achievable using kramdown but the github preview renderer doesnt support it so we are stuck with this")

 # Building